Financial Aid Programs

-Transfer Students: As transfer students are admitted to the College, the Registrar will review the applicant's academic transcripts.
-This official review will establish the number of units needed to achieve our degree requirements and thereby will count enrollment at the prior institution.
+Transfer Students: As transfer students are admitted to the College, the Registrar reviews the applicant's academic transcripts.
+This official review establishes the number of units needed to meet our degree requirements and includes enrollment at prior institutions.
 The number of terms of funding available at Kalamazoo will be based on the remaining credits required to complete the degree, using a standard of 3-class course load per term.
 The number of transfer credits accepted upon admission will be included in the quantitative calculation which includes number of credits attempted and completed.

-Tracking Academic Progress-Probation and Cancellation of Financial Aid: In order for a student to successfully complete graduation requirements within a reasonably established length of time, the student must be making reasonable progress toward the degree.
-A calculated ratio of units attempted to units completed illustrates a student's progress towards achieving a degree within the College's acceptable standard.
+Tracking Academic Progress-Probation and Cancellation of Financial Aid: In order to successfully complete graduation requirements within a reasonably established length of time, the student must be making reasonable progress toward the degree.
+A calculated ratio of units attempted to units completed illustrates a student's "pace" towards achieving a degree within the College's acceptable standard.
 In the chart below, a comparison is made to the cumulative number of units attempted to cumulative number successfully completed.

 Successful completion requires that a passing grade is received for a course.
 First-year students are expected to successfully complete 67% of the courses attempted.
-After the 9 units have been attempted, students are expected to successfully complete 75% of the courses attempted.
-Students who fail to meet this standard will no longer be eligible to receive financial aid and will have a financial aid eligibility status of "Cancelled".
+After the first year has been attempted, students are expected to successfully complete 75% of the courses attempted.
+Students who fail to meet this standard will no longer be eligible to receive any forms scholarships and financial aid and will have a financial aid eligibility status of "Cancelled".
 Please read the section labeled "Appealing Cancellation of Financial Aid" to determine what is required to regain scholarships and financial aid eligibility.

-The following table illustrates a sample the percentage of successful course completions to attempted.
+The following table illustrates a sample of the percentage of successful course completions to attempted.
 Please contact the Financial Aid Office if you have any concerns about your pace.